mfem/web/src/gpu-tips-n-tricks.md

 In the example above, after you move the "base" `Vector v` to host, you need to "inform" the "alias" `w` that the validity flags of its base have been changed.
 This is done by calling `w.SyncMemory(v)` which simply copies the validity flags from `v` to `w` -- there are no host-device memory transfers involved.

-One the other hand, if in the example you moved `w` to host and modified it there, and then you want to access the data through the base `Vector v` (you can think of the more general case here, when `w` is smaller than `v`) then you need to call `w.SyncAliasMemory(v)`.
+On the other hand, if in the example you moved `w` to host and modified it there, and then you want to access the data through the base `Vector v` (you can think of the more general case here, when `w` is smaller than `v`) then you need to call `w.SyncAliasMemory(v)`.
 In this particular case, the call will move the sub-Vector described by `w` from host to device and update the validity flags of `w` to be the same as the ones of `v`.
 This way the whole `Vector v` gets the real data in one location -- before the call part of it was on device and the part described by w was on host.